 Shelley is the supportive and palliative care nurse who helps people in our community with life threatening illnesses.
 She provides pain and symptom management, navigation through hospital-community transitions, and end of life planning for the individual and families.
 Her qualifications include RN, BScN, and a specialized certification in palliative care, CHPCN(C).

-Holly Stokman, RN, BScN, CDE – Metabolic Syndrome Specialist
+Holly Stokman, RN, BScN, CDE – Chronic Disease Management Nurse

 Holly Stokman is a Registered Nurse Specialist in diabetes and smoking cessation.
-She works with physicians at each of the medical practices within the UGFHT to provide care at diabetes clinics, and can meet one on one for ongoing diabetes management or smoking cessation counseling.
+As a Chronic Disease Management Nurse, Holly offers patients at risk of developing, or currently living with chronic disease(s) greater continuity of care.
+Providing in-office or home visits and telephone follow-ups, for COPD, CHF, pre-diabetes, T2DM (adult), and smoking cessation counsel.
+She works with physicians to provide care at diabetes clinics, and can meet one on one for ongoing diabetes management or smoking cessation counseling.
 In addition to her current role she has nursing experience in community and institutional settings.
 Holly is passionate about helping people to live well in spite of chronic conditions, to break free from addictions, and to heal their bodies and minds.

 A Nurse Practitioner (NP) is a nurse with advanced university education who works both independently and in collaboration with other health professionals to provide individuals of all ages with quality health care services.
 NP’s take care of the physical, emotional, mental and social aspects of their patients’ health needs.
 They have additional education and advanced decision-making skills in the assessment and diagnosis of acute illnesses and injuries and in the management of chronic illnesses such as diabetes and hypertension.
 They have the knowledge and authority to prescribe certain medications are are authorized to order laboratory tests, x-rays and other diagnostic tests, as well as refer patients to other healthcare professionals.